How can I calculate a rolling mean in PySpark?

 w = (Window.orderBy('day').rowsBetween(-3, 0))

-#create new DataFrame that contains 4-day rolling mean column
+# Create a new DataFrame adding the calculated 4-day rolling mean column

 df_new = df.withColumn('rolling_mean', F.avg('sales').over(w))